ecologylab/ecologylabConceptMapping/ecologylab/semantics/concept/wikisetup/readme.txt

 2. Download and install MediaWiki;

-3. Download and compile MWDumper, officially maintained by MediaWiki;
+3. Download and compile MWDumper, officially maintained by MediaWiki; (You may want to apply a patch for bug 13721 first: https://bugzilla.wikimedia.org/show_bug.cgi?id=13721)

 4. Download MySql Connector/J;